Work-Based Learning Glossary

 A structured, formalized approach to training in which the learner completes job tasks in a workplace under the direction of an employer.

-An apprenticeship designed for high school students that generally incorporates the key elements of other apprenticeship models, including paid workplace experience and related technical instruction.
+An apprenticeship specifically designed for and serving youth—whether in or out of school—between the ages of 16 and 24 that generally incorporates the key elements of other apprenticeship models, including paid workplace experience and related technical instruction.

 Youth apprenticeships vary widely and may include elements of Registered Apprenticeships, nonregistered apprenticeships, and pre-apprenticeship programs.
 Partners from a variety of sectors are often engaged in the design and implementation of youth apprenticeships.